emaimona/PMI_projectwork/README.md

 ## Course model
 Course related information is stored here, that is, the Students id's and the subjects correspondent to the course.
- The methods correspond to the Presentation Layer, which is related to the Administrator menu (Look upwards)
+ The methods correspond to the Presentation Layer, which is related to the Administrator menu (Look upwards).

 ![Course model](./src/main/resources/img/course.png)

-> ### Conventions:
+ # Conventions
->># Structure of the XML files:
+- ### Structure of the XML files:
   The Xml files where stored in a way to enable efficient management of the data, that is why, its Model, has its own xml file, and with it linked with some other xml files through id's.

->> For the final user
+  - ### For the final user
   Whenever a new user is registered, its default status is Passive.
 In case of a Professor, the status automatically changes whenever a subject is assigned to him, for Students, conversely, whenever he is registered into a course.
   Every Student, Professor or Admininistrator is a Persona, and a persona is a User In some

 ### Future Contribuitons
-> Add more information to the Persona, such as email, etc.
+- Add more information to the Persona, such as email, etc.
-> Add more information to the subject such as kind(Lecture or Pratice using enums), how many hours per week, etc.
+- Add more information to the subject such as kind(Lecture or Pratice using enums), how many hours per week, etc.
-> Store students grades, for each subject, in which, the corresponde professor can give a grade to a student taking his subject.
+- Store students grades, for each subject, in which, the corresponde professor can give a grade to a student taking his subject.
-> Add course schedule generator, based on the number of registered subjects and its correspondent amount of hours per semester.
+- Add course schedule generator, based on the number of registered subjects and its correspondent amount of hours per semester.
-> Think, Think, think, and then, implement your own ideias.
+- Think, Think, think, and then, implement your own ideas :smile:

 > 12 April, 2022
+>
 > Maimona Emanuel Nzinga
+>
-> University of Pécs
+> _University of Pécs_